The Naim Atom Review. This HiFi All in One challenged my Belief system.

 It’s also nice to use Spotify and Tidal just casting to the Atom with a touch of my smartphone.

 Before I jumped into the Atom I heard others say that Klipsch and Naim are a bad pairing, and will be bright and thin.
-Well, that is 100% not true with the Atom, at all.
-It’s the opposite.
+Well, that is 100% not true with the Atom and CWIV, at all.
 Theres no brightness or thin-ness to be had.
 Just big, full, silky and beautifully presented music with instruments placed within a soundstage though not as defined as some high end offerings.
 The Atom does the soundstage thing but imaging is not its strong point.
 Again, this can be good as it makes you listen to the music rather than the sounds, or special effects some HiFi brings.
 It does image but the instruments are not cut out and defined in space as they are with the Rossi, but this is to be expected.

 THIS IS MUSIC, nothing more or less.
 It’s not for tweakers or those who like to change things out regularly like dacs, preamps, tubes, etc. It’s a simple one box solution that you turn on and forget.
 It’s there ready at a moments notice to just stream music for you and not only look amazing while doing it, but sounding truly high end for a not so high end price.
 The good news is that it will sound just as good in 10 years as it does today.